India at Asian Games, Sept 27 schedule: Campaign begins for women’s hockey, Shiva Thapa in boxing

 India women vs Nepal – 7:30 am IST

-India women vs Macao – 2:00 pm IST
+India women vs Macau – 2:00 pm IST

 India men vs Pakistan – 4:30 pm IST